pivotal/docs-tap/tap-gui/configurator/concepts.hbs.md

 customized version of Tanzu Developer Portal.

-Configurator includes a templated version of Tanzu Developer Portal, an internal registry of Tanzu Developer Portal plug-ins wrappers, and tools to enable the build process to incorporate external plug-ins.
+Configurator includes a templated version of Tanzu Developer Portal, an internal registry of Tanzu Developer Portal plug-ins, and tools to enable the build process to incorporate external plug-ins.

 ![Diagram of Tanzu Developer Portal Configurator, the included internal plug-in registry, and the customization process.](images/configurator-internal-external-plugins.png)

-## <a id="wrappers"></a> Tanzu Developer Portal plug-in wrappers
+## <a id="plug-ins"></a> Tanzu Developer Portal plug-ins

-While Backstage uses [Backstage plug-ins](https://backstage.io/plugins/) to enable the user to customize functions, Tanzu Developer Portal uses Tanzu Developer Portal plug-in wrappers to do the same thing.
+While Backstage uses [Backstage plug-ins](https://backstage.io/plugins/) to enable the user to customize functions, Tanzu Developer Portal uses Tanzu Developer Portal plug-ins to do the same thing.

-A Tanzu Developer Portal plug-in wrapper is simply a Backstage plug-in wrapped in a small amount of code to facilitate easy integration into Configurator and Tanzu Developer Portal.
+A Tanzu Developer Portal plug-in is simply a Backstage plug-in wrapped in a small amount of code to facilitate easy integration into Configurator and Tanzu Developer Portal.

-### <a id="plug-ins"></a> Internal plug-in wrappers and external plug-in wrappers
+### <a id="plug-ins"></a> Internal plug-ins and external plug-ins

-Internal Tanzu Developer Portal plug-in wrappers are included inside the Tanzu Developer Portal Configurator image.
+Internal Tanzu Developer Portal plug-ins are included inside the Tanzu Developer Portal Configurator image.
 These include:

-- Tanzu Developer Portal plug-in wrappers specifically built for Tanzu Application Platform
+- Tanzu Developer Portal plug-ins specifically built for Tanzu Application Platform
-- Tanzu Developer Portal plug-in wrappers for core [Backstage](https://backstage.io) plug-ins
+- Tanzu Developer Portal plug-ins for core [Backstage](https://backstage.io) plug-ins

-External Tanzu Developer Portal plug-in wrappers are not in the Tanzu Developer Portal Configurator image.
+External Tanzu Developer Portal plug-ins are not in the Tanzu Developer Portal Configurator image.
 They are hosted in, and installed, from an external registry, such as [npmjs.com](https://www.npmjs.com/).
-External Tanzu Developer Portal plug-in wrappers can include custom functions or wrap existing [third-party Backstage plug-ins](https://backstage.io/plugins/).
+External Tanzu Developer Portal plug-ins can include custom functions or wrap existing [third-party Backstage plug-ins](https://backstage.io/plugins/).

-### <a id="surfaces-and-wrappers"></a> Tanzu Developer Portal plug-in wrapper surfaces
+### <a id="surfaces"></a> Tanzu Developer Portal plug-in surfaces

-Tanzu Developer Portal plug-in wrapper surfaces are the mechanism that allows Tanzu Developer Portal plug-in wrappers to change the behavior of the portal.
+Tanzu Developer Portal plug-in surfaces are the mechanism that allows Tanzu Developer Portal plug-ins to change the behavior of the portal.

 When adding a Backstage plug-in to an instance of Backstage, code modifications are required.
-Rather than editing code, Tanzu Developer Portal exposes extension points where Tanzu Developer Portal plug-in wrappers can inject code.
+Rather than editing code, Tanzu Developer Portal exposes extension points where Tanzu Developer Portal plug-ins can inject code.
 These extension points are known as surfaces.

 The pre-built version of Tanzu Developer Portal has several surfaces to edit existing functions,
 including: